naldallal/ITNE352-Project-Group-A10/README.md

 - accept clients and put them in threat , then send greeting with client name.

 - processes client requests.

-- click for the result if it save on file or not, if not request for the results and save them in json file.
+if the request requested for the first time, the result will be fetched from API and save it in json file. if the request requested for the second time, the result will be fetched from json file.

 - Sends responses back to the clients.

  Utilized packeges

- - from newsapi import NewsApiClient, import NewsApiClient class from the newsapi library.
+ - NewsApiClient, import NewsApiClient class from the newsapi library.

 - socket, create and manage socket connections for communication between the server and clients.